mkbabb/parse-that/docs/tranches/B/B.md

    denominator.
 3. **P3 full-subject pass.** Re-run the complete subject adversarially and converge only evidence-backed, consumed generic mechanisms.
-4. **Isolated prototype proof.** On a frozen private prototype, establish equivalent values, UTF-16 spans, diagnostics, recovery and failures plus exact-bootstrap ≥10× CI-low at every binding scale and result plane.
+4. **Performance-law Pass L1.** Research, synthesize, prototype, critique, and agglomerate strict `3x`, strict `2x`, and measured break-even without selecting a favorite.
+5. **Performance-law Pass L2.** Correct the equal-stream/equal-product
+   measurement plane and run fresh JSON, nested, CSS-representative, allocation, package, and consumer-economics evidence.
+6. **Performance-law Pass L3.** Freeze the complete surviving evidence union and either select one law or explicitly decide that no runtime is justified.
-5. **Formation Clean A.** A fresh hostile audit accepts the P1→P2→P3 record, frozen prototype and isolated proof.
+7. **Formation Clean A.** A fresh non-author hostile audit accepts the P1–P6 record and immutable L3 packet.
-6. **Formation Clean B and admission.** A second independent hostile audit accepts the same evidence.
-Only this boundary admits formation; it creates no candidate-consumption, execution, publication or release credit.
+8. **Formation Clean B and admission.** A second consecutive non-author audit accepts the unchanged packet.
+Only this boundary selects the performance law and admits formation; it creates no candidate-consumption, execution, publication or release credit.

 ### Execution and release

 The root receipt reported at SHA prefix `060995` is modeled only as `P.exec.PB1-order-ack`: an execution-phase acknowledgment of the future execution order and authority.
-It feeds step 7 only after formation admission.
+It feeds step 9 only after formation admission.
 It does not feed P1 and carries zero formation, candidate, consumption, proof, publication or release credit.

-7. **Private/formal source freeze.** Translate the admitted prototype into the smallest locally correct and reproducible production-source candidate.
+9. **Private/formal source freeze.** Translate the admitted prototype into the smallest locally correct and reproducible production-source candidate.
-8. **Immutable unpublished candidate.** Produce one `npm pack` tarball from the frozen source with exact commit, file manifest and SHA-256.
+10. **Immutable unpublished candidate.** Produce one `npm pack` tarball from the frozen source with exact commit, file manifest and SHA-256.
 Later evidence names this object; no consumer reads a mutable link or dirty head.
-9. **Exact-SHA consumption.** Value and logical `parse-that#jsonParser` consume the same candidate tarball.
+11. **Exact-SHA consumption.** Value and logical `parse-that#jsonParser` consume the same candidate tarball.
 Value authors the sole scannerless CSS Syntax, selectors, at-rules, VDS, Webref and named-extension grammar; the logical JSON consumer uses the same generic primitives.
 BBNF is not substituted.
-10. **Consumer equivalence, deletion and formal proof.** Value and logical `parse-that#jsonParser` return exact receipts for values, spans, diagnostics, recovery and failures;
+12. **Consumer equivalence, deletion and formal proof.** Value and logical `parse-that#jsonParser` return exact receipts for values, spans, diagnostics, recovery and failures;
-   delete displaced machinery; run WPT/browser differentials; and establish corrected AB/BA exact-bootstrap ≥10× CI-low at every frozen binding scale and equal semantic plane, with allocation, CPU, deopt and GC artefacts.
+   delete displaced machinery; run WPT/browser differentials; and establish corrected AB/BA exact-bootstrap compliance with the selected law at every frozen binding scale and equal semantic plane, with allocation, CPU, deopt, GC, package, and end-to-end consumer-economic artefacts.
-11. **Execution clean audits.** Two fresh adversarial passes accept the frozen source, exact tarball, consumer diffs and formal evidence.
+13. **Execution clean audits.** Two fresh adversarial passes accept the frozen source, exact tarball, consumer diffs and formal evidence.
-12. **Release.** Publish the accepted successor only after gates 7–11 are green.
+14. **Release.** Publish the accepted successor only after gates 9–13 are green.
-13. **Value released-coordinate rebind.** Rebind Value to the released coordinate and rerun its tests, build, browser/WPT differentials and pack proof.
+15. **Value released-coordinate rebind.** Rebind Value to the released coordinate and rerun its tests, build, browser/WPT differentials and pack proof.
-14. **Post-freeze ABI handoff.** Parse-that sends BBNF the frozen generic surface after Value `V.L6.css-path-abi-freeze`; no implementation dependency or competing parser is introduced.
+16. **Post-freeze ABI handoff.** Parse-that sends BBNF the frozen generic surface after Value `V.L6.css-path-abi-freeze`; no implementation dependency or competing parser is introduced.